stucka/savesearch/README.md

 This is reasonably fast, compared to the scraping process, because it's only using your own post-Clinton-era hardware.

 0-byte files should already be purged.
 Our files seemed to have a fairly consistent format with headlines.
-If the file is too short for all of the metadata kinda stuff, it gets purged.
-If the file doesn't open with *&lt;HEAD&gt;*, it gets purged.
-If the penultimate -- second-to-last -- line isn't *&lt;/HEAD&gt;*, it gets purged.
+If the file is too short for all of the metadata kinda stuff, it gets removed.
+If the file doesn't open with *&lt;HEAD&gt;*, it gets removed.
+If the penultimate -- second-to-last -- line isn't *&lt;/HEAD&gt;*, it gets removed.
 In my files, the final line was always a blank.

+Removed files go to the /broken folder, named for the year.

 It also reports back in a nice format that's easily imported into a spreadsheet so you can try to figure out later what's going wrong, with periodic updates that would then have to be deleted from your spreadsheet.